U.S. has no plans to send troops to Mali: Panetta

 (This article was produced independently of Reuters News.
 It was created by the public relations department of Thomson Reuters Intellectual Property & Science division, and Reuters Brand Content Solutions.)

-MADRID The United States is still assessing what military aid to give France in its fight against al Qaeda-affiliated militants in Mali but has no plans to send U.S. troops, Defense Secretary Leon Panetta said on Tuesday.
+LISBON The United States has no current plans to send troops to Mali and is still considering how else to help French forces battling al Qaeda-linked fighters there, Defense Secretary Leon Panetta said on Tuesday.

-"We are discussing in Washington some of the requests that have been made to determine exactly what assistance we can provide," Panetta told a news conference in Madrid with Spanish Defense Minister Pedro Morenes.

-Panetta, on a week-long trip to Europe that will likely be his last as defense secretary, told reporters on Monday the Pentagon was looking at providing France with logistics, intelligence and airlift capabilities.

-"There is no consideration of putting any American boots on the ground at this time," he told a news conference earlier on Tuesday in Lisbon.

-Panetta's comments came as France launched fresh air strikes on the fifth day of its military intervention in the African nation.
+The clarification of Washington's position came as France launched fresh air strikes on the fifth day of its military intervention in the West African nation.

-Paris has sent hundreds of soldiers to Mali and carried out air raids since Friday in the northern half of the country, which was seized last year by an Islamist alliance.
+Paris has poured hundreds of soldiers into Mali and carried out air raids since Friday in the northern half of the country, which was seized last year by an Islamist alliance combining al Qaeda's north African wing AQIM with Mali's home-grown MUJWA and Ansar Dine rebel groups.

-Panetta said Washington aimed to do whatever it could to ensure France is successful in disrupting the militants' advance toward the Malian capital until the ECOWAS grouping of African nations can deploy troops.

-"As far as I'm concerned, the fundamental objective is to make sure that AQIM al Qaeda never establishes a base for operations in Mali or for that matter any place else," Panetta said, referring to the north African wing of the militant group.

 Western and regional states fear the insurgents will use Mali's north, a vast and inhospitable area of desert and rugged mountains the size of Texas, as a base for international attacks.